 The database was last updated in 2018 for liver fluke and 2015 for nematodes.
-Below follows an extraction of identified gaps in the field of diagnostics, vaccines and pharmaceuticals.
+Gaps identified in the field of diagnostics, vaccines and pharmaceuticals are presented below.
 Other knowledge gaps and more information are available at www.discontools.eu.

 Nematodes